ddatta-DAC/CS5744_project3/README.md

    #Take care of trailing / like home/
    RewriteRule^home$/?$

 Now we can redirect users to a controller, rather than a template.
 Controller can have business logic.
+There can be multiple controllers, such as a controller per item.
+See the class video!!